-Using kind, reward based training worked, it was effective in re-habilitating dogs with complex behavioural problems in order to help find them a new home – this was powerful stuff!
+Using kind, reward based training worked, it was effective in re-rehabilitating dogs with complex behavioural problems in order to help find them a new home – this was powerful stuff!

 I am a provisional member of the Association of Pet Behaviour Counsellors (APBC) who are the main official body of pet behaviour professionals, click on this link for more information APBC .
 I am also a full member of the Association of Pet Dog Trainers (APDT).

-I continue professional developmment of my knowledge and qualifications through regular accedited courses and seminars, the details of which can be made available upon request.
+I continue professional development of my knowledge and qualifications through regular accredited courses and seminars, the details of which can be made available upon request.